andrew/ultimate-awesome/README.md

 - [awesome-auth](https://github.com/patrykorwat/awesome-auth) - A curated list of awesome AuthN+Z libraries and resources. .
 - [awesome-python-django-interview](https://github.com/rohan-paul/awesome-python-django-interview) - Collection of my notes to break into the industry as a Backend Developer in Python Stack.
 - [Awesome-Target-driven-Navigation](https://github.com/Skylark0924/Awesome-Target-driven-Navigation) - Paper and summaries about state-of-the-art robot Target-driven Navigation task.
+- [awesome-arts](https://github.com/Spacial/awesome-arts) - Awesome Arts is a collection of arts links and stuff.
 - [Starred-Repo](https://github.com/yankeexe/Starred-Repo) - :zap: Collection of  Starred Repos to find them easily.
 - [awesome-malware-benign-datasets](https://github.com/0xh3xa/awesome-malware-benign-datasets) - 🪲 A list of malware and benign datasets for malware research.
 - [awesome-python-videos](https://github.com/acharles7/awesome-python-videos) - Learn and watch python, machine learning, and data science videos from conferences (PyCon, PyData, SciPy, PyBay, EuroPython).